ropensci/cde/README.md

 It returns a dataframe containing the status (and other details) for the specified combination of column, value, element and dates.

+Note that during 2013 and 2014 waterbodies were classified under both Cycle 1 and Cycle 2 methodologies.
+The status information extracted for these years is just for the Cycle 2 classification, to avoid double counting.

 ``` r
 # get status information for Lakes in the Avon Hampshire Management
 # Catchment in 2012